-Ashley McGuire, author of Sex Scandal: “The Drive to Abolish Male and Female, said: “Twenty years ago if a man hit a woman so hard that he sent her to the hospital, he’d be in prison.
+Ashley McGuire, the author of Sex Scandal on the whole Fallon Fox drama: “The Drive to Abolish Male and Female, said: Twenty years ago if a man hit a woman so hard that he sent her to the hospital, he’d be in prison.
 Now he can get paid for it.”

 In the video below, McGuire explains that the idea that gender is a personal choice is very ANTI-WOMEN and ANTI-SCIENTIFIC.

 “That’s because the men-and-women-are-the-same argument invariably leads women to be judged against a male standard.
 Or, to put it another way, to be more of a woman, a woman has to be more like a man….”